 About Guitar Truss Rods

 Something specific to look out for when choosing a quality instrument is a truss rod.
 A truss rod is a metal bar that runs lengthwise inside the guitar neck.
 Its purpose is to strengthen and reinforce the neck against the tension of the strings.
 Also, a truss rod can be tightened or loosened with an allen wrench to adjust the curvature of the neck so that you can set the strings at an optimal height for good sound and playability.

 A truss rod is an absolutely necessary piece of hardware.
 Don’t get a guitar without a truss rod!
 On an electric guitar, the truss rod access is usually hidden behind a plastic plate on the headstock which is flush up against the nut.
 On an acoustic guitar the truss rod can be accessed inside the sound hole under where the fretboard meets the body.

-Borrow a Guitar
+Borrowing a Guitar

 If you’re just starting out it’s not a bad idea to borrow a guitar first to see if you like playing.
 The first people to consider are your friends and family members who might have an unused guitar lying around that they’re willing to loan you.
 Just make sure it’s playable, because a piece of junk isn’t worth its free price.

-Rent a Guitar
+Renting a Guitar

 Renting is another sensible option but this service is hard to find.
 Unfortunately, most guitars come back beat up and broken or worse, they don’t come back at all!
 You can check your local yellow pages to see if guitar rentals are available in your area.
 If so, I recommend it.
 After a month or two, and with the right instruction, you’ll know if you want to stick with it and make a purchase.